A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Introduction

 SAAC belongs to the family of model-based community detection methods, that are motivated by a random graph model depending on some underlying set of communities.
 In the non-overlapping case, spectral methods have been shown to perform well under the stochastic block model (SBM), introduced by Holland and Leinhardt \cite{Holland83}.
 Our algorithm is inspired by the simplest possible extension of the SBM to overlapping communities, we refer to as the {stochastic blockmodel with overlaps} (SBMO).
 In the SBMO, each node is associated to a binary membership vector, indicating all the communities to which the node belongs.
 We show that exploiting an additive structure in the SBMO leads to an efficient method for the identification of overlapping communities.
 To support this claim, we provide consistency guarantees when the graph is drawn under the SBMO, and we show that SAAC exhibit state-of-the-art performance on real datasets for which ground-truth communities are known.

 The paper is structured as follows.
 In Section 2, we cast the problem of detecting overlapping communities into that of estimating a membership matrix in the SBMO model, introduced therein.
 In Section 3, we compare the SBMO with alternative random graph models proposed in the literature, and review the algorithms inspired by these models.
 In Section 4, we exhibit some properties of the spectrum of the adjacency matrix under SBMO, that motivate the new SAAC algorithm, introduced in Section 5, where we also formulate theoretical guarantees for an adaptive version of the algorithm.
-Finally, Section 6 illustrates the performance of SAAC on both real and simulated data.
+Section 6 illustrates the performance of SAAC on both real and simulated data and we discuss sparse SBMO in Section 7.

-\paragraph{Notation.} We denote by $||x||$ the Euclidean norm of a vector $x\in\R^d$.
+\paragraph{Notation} We denote by $||x||$ the Euclidean norm of a vector $x\in\R^d$.
 For any matrix $M\in\R^{n\times d}$, we let $M_{i}$ denote its $i$-th row and $M_{\cdot,j}$ its $j$-th column.
 For any $\cS\subset \{1,\ldots,d\}$, $|\cS|$ denotes its cardinality and $\ind_{\cS}\in \{0,1\}^{1\times d}$ is a row vector such that $(\ind_{\cS})_{1,i}=\ind_{\{i\in\cS\}}$.
 The Frobenius norm of a matrix $M\in\R^{n\times d}$ is